pfheatwole/thesis/source/foil_geometry.rst

 available data, even if that data was obtained from a flattened version of the parafoil.

-[[To make it clear how this parametrization is valuable for designing parafoils from basic data it will repeatedly consider the fact that a lot of that basic data from from measurements taken from a flattened parafoil.
-Choosing a parametrization that allows you to use data from a flattened version of the wing is REALLY helpful here.]]
+..
+To make it clear how this parametrization is valuable for designing parafoils from basic data it will repeatedly consider the fact that a lot of that basic data from from measurements taken from a flattened parafoil.
+   Choosing a parametrization that allows you to use data from a flattened version of the wing is REALLY helpful here.

 ..
 FIXME: link to the "available data" discussion in `Demonstration`?